Review: Doppler Labs Here One smart earbuds

 I was a frequent user of the “Office” noise filter.
 It drained out a lot of the light chatter around me but allowed more prominent voices to come through in full force.
 More often than not, however, I was just using the earbuds to keep the noise as low as possible, especially when walking around outside where the wind often heavily distorted what I was hearing with mic crackles galore.

-Live Mix feels quite a bit more gimmicky when it comes to actual every day use.
-While the tab was often the first one I opened when showing the Here Ones to people for the first time, there just isn’t much utility in there past the “wow” factor of your first demo with it.
+Live Mix feels quite a bit more gimmicky when it comes to actual everyday use.
+While the tab was often the first one I opened when showing the Here Ones to people for the first time, there just isn’t much utility beyond the “wow” factor of your first demo with it.

 The biggest problem with the Here Ones is the friction required to use any of its “Active Listening” features through the iOS app.
-I honestly can’t think of much Doppler Labs could have done better here— the app is intuitive and well-designed— but it’s the fact that you have to use an app to trigger the noise filters that is ultimately so damaging to the Here Ones’ utility.
-After using these headphones for a couple weeks, the use cases of “active listening” features have become far less dynamic and I generally just toss the buds in, lower the volume to its strongest level of voice-cancelling and go to town.
+I honestly can’t think of much Doppler Labs could have done better here— the app is intuitive and well-designed— but having to use an app to trigger the noise filters is ultimately so damaging to the Here Ones’ utility.
+After using these headphones for a couple of weeks, the use cases of “active listening” features have become far less dynamic and I generally just toss the buds in, lower the volume to its strongest level of voice-cancelling and go to town.

 Hardware/Battery Life

-For much of this millennium, we’ve had to deal with the eye sore of bluetooth headsets with their elongated mics and chunky form factors.
+For much of this millennium, we’ve had to deal with the eye sore of Bluetooth headsets with their elongated mics and chunky form factors.

 While Apple got quite a bit of shit from the internet for the design of the AirPods, the wireless earbuds we are seeing emerge are by-and-large much better-looking than their ancestors.
 The Here Ones aren’t the tiniest wireless earbuds out there (20.1mm in height), but for their size, they are pretty stylish compared to others.
 Audio quality is quite good, as it admittedly should be for a $299 pair of earbuds.